Congratulations on being a part of

 GOS commits to Mutual Aid because we know that nature connection is only worth doing if everyone has a seat by the fire.
 And we know we can’t depend solely on the systems in place to ensure that everyone gets what they need.

-To donate directly to the Guelph Outdoor School one-time or monthly, here's the link
+To donate directly to the Guelph Outdoor School one-time or monthly,here's the link

-here is the link to our project with the Small Change Fund.
+If you require a tax receipt,here is the link to our project with the Small Change Fund.
 They will send you a tax receipt, and the donation comes straight to us to help kids get outside.

 Chris Green